MassimilianoBiancucci/OOP-project/README.md

             </tbody>
             </table>

+            - #### **2-2- Request parameters**
+                In this section there is the list of parameters that should be in the body and in the route:

+                - #### **2-2- Route parameters**
+                    The request by user id has only one parameter in the route, showed in the above table with the following placeholder:

+                    - `:userId`: should be replaced with the Twitter user id of the user of which we want retrive the tweets. this parameter its simply a number.

+                - #### **2-2- Request body parameters**
+                    The request body must be in json format, below the parameters:
+                    - `TwitterBearerToken`: String that contain your OAuth 2.0 Bearer token issued from Twitter in your [Twitter Developer portal](https://developer.twitter.com/en/portal/dashboard), this field must be filled with a valid token or the API will throw an exception and the request will fail.
+                    - `filters`: json object that can contain one filter or one logical operator, note that match operators or conditional operators aren't allowed in the first level. more than one filter can be passed inside a logical operator `$and` or `$or`.
+For further detail on filters and operators nesting, check the [Filters](#filters) section.
             - #### **2-2- Metadata**
                 For the metadata route there aren't any parameters to pass.
 Note that this method differ from the last method only for the absence of the list of tweets ids in the request body.
 Below there is the result of the API call to the `/user/metrics/metadata` route: